-Besides a healthy diet, these days I concentrate mostly on strength and conditioning using kettlebells, the TRX system, and body weight exercises.
+Besides a healthy diet, these days I concentrate mostly on strength and conditioning using kettlebells and bodyweight exercises.
 I also like to do martial arts.

 Here’s a discussion of the best footwear for all the types of exercises I do (running, kettlebells, TRX, bodyweight):